murisi/TML/README.md

   d(0).
   c() :- forall ?x {u(?x) -> d(?x)}.`.
 ```

+Currently the quote operator only supports TML programs with facts,
+rules, and formulas utilizing only variables and numbers.
+There are
+plans to extend this to symbols, arithmetic, and eventually the rest of
+TML.
 ## Eval
 The evaluate directive takes a relation containing a quotation and a
 relation containing a domain and creates a relation containing the facts